-Understanding your energy bill (including the fine print) will help you to assess your energy use patterns so you can begin to make changes and savings.
-It will also help you know if a new offer from your energy supplier is going to be the right fit for your household.
+Understanding your energy bill helps you assess your energy use patterns so you can make changes and savings.
+It’ll also help you determine if a new offer from your energy retailer is going to be the right fit for your household.

 Compare your bills

-For example, if you know your bills are always high in winter you could look at a mix of options to reduce your home heating costs.
-Or if your bills are consistently high in summer and you’re a pool owner there are steps you can take to reduce pool pump running times and pool-related energy use.
+For example, if you know your bills are always high in winter, look at options to reduce your heating costs.
+Or if your bills are consistently high in summer and you’re a pool owner, there are steps you can take to reduce pool pump running times and pool-related energy use.

-Find out more in our 20 ways to save energy guide.
+Find out more in Save energy at home.

-Knowing which times of day your household uses the most energy will help you select the right energy offer or maximise available savings.
-The right deal for you will depend on your lifestyle.
-For example, are you at home during the day or does your family arrive home together and turn on heating or cooling, cook dinner, watch TV, go online and do homework at the same time, then that’s your peak energy demand period.
+Knowing when your household uses the most electricity will help you choose the best energy offer or maximise savings.
+For example, if your family arrives home together and turns on heating or cooling, cooks dinner, watches TV or goes online at the same time, then that’s your peak energy demand period.

-Where possible, avoid using energy at peak times by running your washing machine late at night.
+Where possible, avoid using electricity at peak times, for example by running your washing machine or dishwasher late at night.

-YourEnergySavings.gov.au has many practical ways to save energy, water and money at home while staying comfortable.
+YourEnergySavings.gov.au identifies many ways to save energy, water and money at home while staying comfortable.
 It includes:

-- comprehensive guides for renters, home-based businesses, tropical climate zones, workplaces—and more
+- comprehensive guides for renters, seniors, expectant parents, home-based businesses, tropical climate zones, workplaces, and more

 - a guide for renters and a factsheet with easy ways to save energy and money in 33 languages.